 Have you ever dreamt of visiting an island?
 Moreover, in one of the countries with the world famous heritage sites, rich culture and cuisine?
 That was my Greek dream.
-In school, I’ve read several books about mythology, studied ancient civilizations, the trade in Balkans – but it is a totally different feeling when you personally walk through the heritage streets, savor moussaka in one of the traditional villages or talk to the native citizens about their occupations and lives.
+In school, I’ve read several books about mythology, ancient civilizations, the trade in Balkans – but it is a totally different feeling when you personally walk through the narrow streets with white houses, savor moussaka in one of the traditional villages or talk to the local citizens about their occupations and lives.
 This post will be an introduction to Rhodes – one of the biggest and fascinating islands in Greece.
 Here are the questions I will focus on:

 - When to visit Rhodes and how long to stay?